bummbummgarage/bummbummgarage.github.io/modules/vca-0.2/index.md

 ## Improvement Potential

 There some distortion in the output.
 Furthermore the design doesn't work with negative voltages.
-Fortunately sufficient enough for the sounds of my drum machine project.
+Fortunately sufficient enough for the sounds of my drum machine project 👍🏻

 Also see the comments on [Instagram](https://www.instagram.com/p/CLrdUU6Boba/) and [Reddit](https://www.reddit.com/r/synthdiy/comments/lreytp/simple_vca_in_eurorack_format_on_stripboard/).